TheOdinProject/curriculum/ruby_programming/git/lesson_using_git_in_the_real_world.md

-### Learning Outcomes

-By the end of this lesson, you should be able to do the following:

-- Use a Git workflow to make an open source contribution
-- Understand the inner workings of Git

 ### Introduction

 Git basics are very simple, but it sometimes feels like a bottomless pit when you find yourself on the wrong side of a confusing error situation.
 It's doubly frustrating because you think that messing up or trying the wrong solution can lose data.
 It's actually very hard to "lose" data with Git but it can certainly be hiding somewhere you wouldn't think to look without an experienced dev poking around.